medizininformatik-initiative/Medication-Graph-FHIR-Converter/README.md

+### Regarding the license:
+I know that people are waiting for me to set up a license for this project so other people can use it without running into legal issues.
+I am on it, but unfortunately, I need to make sure the license is in line with MII/DIFUTURE and TUM/MRI regulations, which might take a while... :(

+As of: June 14th, 2024

+---

 This is a Java tool meant for supporting the transformation of clinical medication-related documentation into a structured FHIR format.
 Using it requires a Neo4j database to be available.